haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 ### Usage

-Case statements are used commonly for intermediate values, and to decide the path that code will take
+Case statements are used commonly for intermediate values, and to decide the path that code will take.

-The *Pattern Matching* feature they use will be discussed more in the next lesson
+The *Pattern Matching* feature they use will be discussed more in the next lesson.

 ## Guards

-Guards allow you to choose between one of many possible conditions; they are similar to an `if`-`else if` structure
+Guards allow you to choose between one of many possible conditions.
+They are similar to an `if`-`else if` structure.

 ### Syntax